 Back on the trail, you’ll soon see the intersection with Bluff Springs trail.
 We thought taking Dutchman trail the whole way would be the least steep and easiest, but it turns out it’s not all that easy, and it starts to feel very long at the end.
 If you want to see Miner’s Needle and don’t mind a couple extra miles, stay on Dutchman like we did.
 If you’d rather take the shortest path back to the trailhead, turn right (west) on Bluff Springs trail.

-Continuing on Dutchman trail, you’ll continue on to a saddle that will give you a wide open view of Miner’s Needle and the mountains in the distance.
+Continuing on Dutchman trail, you’ll arrive at a saddle that will give you a wide open view of Miner’s Needle and the mountains in the distance.
 This is a good place to take a break (and air out your bra if you’re April).
 Just keep an eye out for random guys coming off of Whiskey Springs trail to the east.
 Just sayin’.

 Descending from here, we passed through a section of desert that was severely burned a couple years ago but is slowly recovering, although some of the saguaro were completely burned and won’t be coming back in our lifetimes.
 Once you reach the valley below, stay on Dutchman for what might seem like the longest two and a half miles of your life, as you travel west along the base of the mountains and over the foothills toward Peralta trailhead.
 Just when you think it will never end, it doesn’t, and you’ll be going up and around a few more hills until finally, the parking lot will burst into view below you.
 In a cruel twist, the trail will start to head away from the parking lot before finally turning back toward it and setting you free.
 You made it!